dadashkarimi/functional-optimal-transport/README.md

  Specifically, we use the Sinkhorn algorithm---an iterative solution \cite{Altschuler:2017}---to find the optimum mapping ${T}$ as implemented in the Python Optimal Transport (POT) toolbox \cite{flamary2017pot}.

 ## Cost Matrix
+Here we define a fixed cost matrix between regions of source and target parcellation.
+This matrix will be used by Sinkhorn algorithm to find the optimum mapping between time series.

 ```python

 def corr2_coeff(A, B):